 NYU at a Glance

-Founded in 1831, New York University is the largest private university in the United States.
-The University has degree-granting campuses in New York, Abu Dhabi, and Shanghai and operates 12 global academic centers and research programs in more than 25 countries.
+Founded in 1831, New York University is one of the largest private universities in the United States.
+The University has degree-granting campuses in New York, Abu Dhabi, and Shanghai and operates 13 global academic centers and research programs in more than 25 countries.
 New York University is also one of the largest employers in New York City, with more than 19,000 employees.

 Schools, Colleges, Institutes, and Programs